Difference-in-Differences Estimation with Spatial Spillovers: Discussion

 \section{Discussion}

 This paper has considered the common environment where treatment is assigned via administrative boundary while the effects of treatment spread across these borders.
 I model this phenomenon in a potential outcomes framework and show why difference-in-differences estimation does not identify any treatment effect of interest.
-I then improve upon ad-hoc estimation strategies by proposing a new estimation strategy that is robust to more forms of spillovers.
+I then improve upon ad-hoc estimation strategies by begining with identification of well-defined treatment effects and then proposing estimation strategies that are robust to more forms of spillovers.
 In particular, I find that specifications with an indicator for being ``close to'' treated units will remove all bias in the treatment effect estimate so long as all units affected by spillovers are contained in the indicator under a modified parallel trends assumption.
 More, I show that a set of concentric `rings' can remove all the bias and improve the estimation of spillover effects.
 A limitation of this research is in deciding how wide and how many rings to include in estimation.
 Concurrent work by \citet{Butts_2021} discusses data-driven ring selection under a more stringent parallel trends assumption that does not readily apply in the context of large geographic units such as counties.

 Then, I show that in settings with spatial spillovers, estimates can change significantly.
 In particular, place-based interventions change the nature of agglomeration in the local and surrounding area--that is cause spillovers--local effects of these policies can be misestimated without controlling for general equilibrium effects.
 I also show the importance of considering spillovers in weighing the pros and cons of various identification strategies.
 Identification strategies based on geographic continuity of unobservables can magnify the bias from spillovers as they restrict the comparison group to observations experiencing the largest spillover effects.